4teamwork/docxcompose/README.rst

-*docxmerge* is a Python library for concatenating/appending Microsoft Word (.docx) files.
+*docxcompose* is a Python library for concatenating/appending Microsoft Word (.docx) files.